BSc (Hons) Sport Psychology

 - This degree is available to study following a foundation year

 - International Foundation Year course available offering direct progression onto this degree programme - visit LJMU's International Study Centre to find out more

 About your course

-The professionally-accredited BSc (Hons) Sport Psychology at Liverpool John Moores University is taught in the award-winning Tom Reilly Building.
-The course offers exciting placement opportunities that are all, uniquely for the sector, both external and pre-sourced across a range of settings from schools, councils, local charities and sports clubs.
+BSc (Hons) Sport Psychology at Liverpool John Moores University is professionally accredited by the British Psychological Society.
+The course offers exciting placement opportunities that are all, uniquely for the sector, both external and pre-sourced across a range of settings including schools, councils, local charities and sports clubs.

 The basis of the programme is to take the core psychological principles and apply them to real scenarios in professional sport, exercise and physical activity settings, plus areas such as physical education or therapeutic professions.